July brings a fresh wave of excitement to Singapore. Whether you’re hunting for new spots or weekend vibes, here’s what’s up this month.

 How to get there: Harbourfront Cable Car Station is a 10min walk from Harbourfront MRT Station via exit B (Google Maps)

-How to get there: 7min walk from Raffles Place MRT Station (Google Maps)
+How to get there: 1min walk from Stadium MRT Station (Google Maps)

 Visit Colugo Camp at Mandai Wildlife Reserve, Singapore’s newest all-inclusive glamping experience — officially opening its doors on 8 August 2025!